-An IVA, by definition, is a legally binding agreement set up between you and your creditors for you to repay an amount you can afford over a fixed period of time; usually around five years.
-It allows any unsecured debts to be written off at the end of the IVA, and will usually mean your creditors get more of their money back than if they force you into bankruptcy.
+An IVA is a legally binding agreement set up between you and your creditors for you to repay an amount you can afford over a fixed period of time; usually around five years.
+It allows any unsecured debts to be written off at the end of the IVA.

 What does IVA stand for?

 IVA is an abbreviation for Individual Voluntary Arrangement.
-It was introduced as an alternative to bankruptcy and a way for people with problem debts to clear them at a rate they can afford.
+It was introduced as an alternative to bankruptcy as a way for you to clear problem debts at a rate you can afford, whilst protecting your assets.